Akaraliunas/laravel-react/README.md

-## Laravel + React.js
+## Laravel + React.js wishlist app

 Application consists of:
-- managing products and showing wishlisted products.
+- User login and registration part.
+- Only registered users can wishlist products.
-- displaying products with the option to add to the wishlist.
+- Displaying products with the option to add to the wishlist.
+- Showing all wishlisted products for particular logged in user.

 Install projct dependancies:
 - composer install